Flo1632/reiseki/README.md

-# Reiseki — Local-first AI assistant for files, reminders, and document generation, powered by Ollama.
+# Reiseki — Local-first AI assistant for files, reminders, and document generation

 Reiseki runs inference locally and does not require a cloud LLM API.
 It provides a FastAPI-based chat UI, optional desktop packaging via pywebview, local SQLite memory, and tool access for files, reminders, documents, and lightweight data analysis.